-However!
-You may want to shake things up a bit in order to keep the interest alive in an easel.
-If you leave an easel in one place with the same art materials all the time the children will start ignoring it (as Maia was doing with ours).
-Duh!
+However, you may want to shake things up a bit in order to keep the interest alive in an easel.
+If you leave an easel in one place with the same art materials all the time your children might start ignoring it.

-I’m still all for dedicated art spaces, but I understand now that dedicated does not mean static.
-I’ve tried many new ideas (thanks for the recommendations!) and am happy to say that they work!
+We are all for dedicated art spaces but dedicated does not mean static.
+We’ve tried many new ideas with our children’s easel and are happy to say that changing things up really works!

 Here are lots of collage art ideas for kids.

 Set up the chalkboard side of the easel with a cup of water and a paintbrush for water painting.
 Our kids love this!
 They paint over the entire chalkboard surface, use a cloth to dry it off, and then paint with water again.